"Honestly, I don't think any Pupillage Gateway application should go out without at least one mini-pupillage on it."

 We've asked all sets featured in our Chambers Reports for information on how many minis they offer and what the application deadlines for minis are and produced a listing of Mini-pupillage vacancies.
-Between them the 43 sets in this guide are offering a whopping 1,300 minis in 2018/19, so there are plenty of opportunities up for grabs.
+Between them, the 45 sets in this guide are offering hundreds of minis in 2023, so there are plenty of opportunities up for grabs.
 Keep reading this feature for more about what a mini entails and how to get one.

 What form do mini-pupillages take?